Water Island, U.S. Virgin Islands

 Water Island (Vand ø) is a minor island in the United States Virgin Islands, an American territory located in the Caribbean Sea.
-The rest of the U.S. Virgin Islands were acquired by the Americans in 1917 from Denmark, however Water Island was excluded, thus the Danish East Asiatic Company, and by proxy the Danish kingdom, continued to own Water Island until several decades later.
-Water Island was bought by the American government in 1944, and in 1996 it was transferred to the U.S. Virgin Islands.
+The rest of the U.S. Virgin Islands were acquired by the Americans in 1917 from Denmark; however, Water Island was excluded, thus the Danish East Asiatic Company, and by proxy the Danish kingdom, continued to own Water Island until several decades later.
+Water Island was bought by the U.S. Government in 1944, and in 1996 it was transferred to the U.S. Virgin Islands.
 The island is of volcanic origin and lies to the south of Saint Thomas in the Charlotte Amalie harbor.
-Ferry service runs regularly from Crown Bay, Saint Thomas to Phillips Landing, Water Island; the ferry ride is about 10 minutes.
+A ferry service runs regularly from Crown Bay, Saint Thomas, to Phillips Landing, Water Island; the ferry ride is about 10 minutes.

 At 491.5 acre in size, it is administratively part (with Hassel Island) of the subdistrict of Water Island, in Saint Thomas District.
 Water Island is a residential island, with a population of 182 (2010 census) and no significant commercial establishments.
 A number of homes on Water Island are available to accommodate visitors.
 The main attractions are beaches, including Honeymoon Beach, plantation ruins, Fort Segarra, an underground fort partially constructed by the U.S. during World War II, and scuba diving site Supermarket Reef in Limestone Bay.

 The eastern third of the island is a gated community, Sprat Bay Estates.
 This includes Sprat Point, a 30-acre peninsula and nature preserve owned by the United States Department of the Interior, and private Sprat Bay Beach, located between Sprat Point and Carol Point.
 All beaches in the USVI are public when approached from the water.